Leadtech/boot-rabbit-mq/README.md

 # Quickstart

 This library provides an easy to way to get up and running with RabbitMQ very quickly.
-To use rabbitMQ you'll first need to create an instance of the QueueTemplate class.
+To implement rabbitMQ you'll first need to create an instance of the QueueTemplate class.
 This class represents a single line of communication between consumer(s) and producer(s).
-The same template is meant to be reused for both the producer and the consumer.
+Both the producer and the consumer classes use the same queue template.
-Once the template is in place you have to subclass the AbstractConsumer class and implement the handle method.
+Once the template is available you have to subclass the AbstractConsumer class and implement the handle method.
-Incoming messages from the queue as defined in the template shall be delegated to the consumer.
+Incoming messages will be delegated to the consumer.
+The handle method returns either true or false indicating the success status.

-To implement a message producer simply instantiate or subclass Boot\RabbitMQ\Producer\Producer or Boot\RabbitMQ\Producer\BatchProducer providing the queue template instance in the constructor.
+To implement a producer simply instantiate or subclass `Boot\RabbitMQ\Producer\Producer` or Boot\RabbitMQ\Producer\BatchProducer providing the queue template instance in the constructor.
 Also, there is a command you can use to publish messages from the console.
 Supposing you are using dependency injection simply add the command and inject the Producer instance.